-Option that presents your GPS equipped radios on a map.
+Mimer MapView will present your GPS equipped radios on a map or satellite photo.

-Mimer MapView is an option to Mimer SoftRadio that presents your radio units on a map utilising Google Maps.
+Mimer MapView is an option to Mimer SoftRadio that presents your radio units on a map utilising Google Maps, Open Street Maps or your own ofline maps.

 Each radio unit will be presented with an operator selected icon on the map.
 The operator can easily centre and zoom the map on one unit.
 He can also fetch more information about the unit, with a simple click.